Concordium/concordium-umbrella-oracle/README.md

 # Concordium Umbrella oracle.

+This repo is archived because the code has been moved to [this repo](https://github.com/umbrella-network/phoenix-concordium).

 This is a temporary development repository to develop smart contracts for the Umbrella oracle on Concordium.

 The protocol consists of three smart contract folders: